zooniverse/Data-digging/example_scripts/README.md

 Scripts in the top-level directory should work for any Panoptes project, and are sometimes used by more project-specific scripts in sub-directories.

+## Where do I begin?

-If you have a raw classifications export file and aren't sure where to start, try `basic_project_stats.py`.
+If you have a raw classifications export file and aren't sure where to start:
+ - try the Jupyter notebooks `00 - First Look at Classifications` and `01 - Project Stats and Cleaning Classification Files`.
+They will step you through making use of the script `basic_classification_stats.py`.

+ - Or, jump straight into using `basic_classification_stats.py`.
+You can run this from the command line or import it into your existing scripts.
 It will give you the basic information about your project's classifications but it can *also* clean your export of duplicate classifications, extract classifications from only specific workflows and/or from only Live-mode project dates, and save the cleaned classification file to a new file.
 It will also give you a file listing classification counts for each user.
 More information below.

 Scripts in each project directory may contain code that needs to be modified to work on a different project, or that would need to be generalized to make them applicable to any project.

 Both *basic_project_stats.py* and *sessions_inproj_byuser.py* were originally in the [panoptes_analysis](https://github.com/vrooje/panoptes_analysis) repo.
 They both can run on the classification export from Galaxy Zoo Bar Lengths, which is included in this repo.
 But they should run fine on any classification export, so long as you're operating in the Python environment defined by *basic_project_stats.yml* (for both scripts).

-More details on the general scripts in this directory:
+### More details on the general scripts in this directory

  - `active_users_timeseries.py` - makes a classification and user count timeseries, binned hourly, for logged-in and non-logged-in users.
 Outputs to files:
     - A csv file containing the timeseries